 HERITAGE hands-on involved as heritage expert and in some projects as coordinator.

 Indonesia experienced several severe natural disasters and historical buildings are affected badly.
 Natural disasters distract local economic activities as well in historical areas.
 Heritage Emergency Response tackled both tangible and intangible heritage elements in recovering programs post disasters.

 HERITAGE hands-on involved as Project Coordinator.

-This bridge was refurbished fully funded by the local community.
-It revives pride of Medan as a historical plantation and trade city since the colonial era until now.
-The project is appreciated by international cultural heritage community through the UNESCO Asia Pacific Award for Merit with citation as follow:
+This bridge was refurbished and fully funded by the local community.
+It revives the pride of Medan as a historical plantation and trade city from the colonial era until now.
+The project is appreciated by the international cultural heritage community through the UNESCO Asia Pacific Award for Merit with citation as follow:

 HERITAGE hands-on was Project Leader.